SeepG/Portfolio/README.md

 Short Answer Q&A

 **Describe key events in the development of the internet from the 1980s to today (max.
 150 words)**

+1961: Initial concept of ARPANET, the predecessor of Internet was shared by Leonard Kleinrock.

+1965: Two computers at MIT Lincoln Lab communicate with one another using packet-switching technology.

+1969: ARPANET was created by J.C.R.
+Licklider, Kleinrock along with other innovators on August 30, 1969.
+This research was under the sponsorship of U.S. Defense Department Advanced Research Projects Agency Network (DARPA).

+1973: Term ‘Internet’ was coined when University College of London (England) and Royal Radar Establishment (Norway) connected to ARPANE.

+1974: Telnet- the first Internet Service Provider was born.

+1982: Transmission Control Protocol and Internet Protocol, as the protocol suite, emerge as the protocol for ARPANET.

+1983: The Domain Name System (DNS) establishes the familiar .edu, .gov, .com, .mil, .org, .net, and .int system for naming websites.

+1990: Tim Berners-Lee, CERN scientist, develops HTML.

+1991: CERN introduces the World Wide Web to the public.

+1998: Google search engine is born.

 **Define and describe the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)**

 Domains are names which client wants to access e.g. seepgulati.co